 THE FALKLANDS WAR.
 The withdrawal of HMS Endurance from the South Atlantic gave a signal which the Argentine government took to mean the UK would no longer defend the Falkland Islands.
 The ensuing war (1982) cost nearly 900 lives, mostly semi-trained young Argentinians.

 SECTION 28.
-This series of laws across Britain that prohibited the alleged "promotion of homosexuality" by local schools and authorities.
+This series of laws across Britain prohibited the alleged "promotion of homosexuality" by local schools and authorities.
 It was in effect from 1988 to 2000 in Scotland and from 1988 to 2003 in England and Wales.

 EMASCULATION OF LOCAL AUTHORITIES.
 This has continued steadily under both Conservative and Labour governments.
-UK government has become more centralised and local authorities increasing merely agents of the centre with very limited powers to act or raise taxes independently.
+UK government has become more centralised and local authorities increasingly merely agents of the centre with very limited powers to act or raise taxes independently.

 AUSTERITY.
 Since 2010 the reduction in real terms of expenditure on all public services, including the NHS, leading to lengthy hospital waiting lists, a backlog in the courts, a barely functioning care service for the elderly, and the services provided by local authorities, including child protection, pared to a minimum.
 Spending on social security for those in poverty has been cut by 25%.
-The Bedroom Tax and the Two Child Limit, indicate a vindictive attitude to struggling families.
+The Bedroom Tax and the Two Child Limit indicate a vindictive attitude to struggling families.

 FAILURE TO TAKE CLIMATE CRISIS SERIOUSLY .
 Former Tory Chancellor of the Exchequer Nigel Lawson has been a leading climate change denier.
-Of the two current candidates for the leadership of the party, Rishi Sunak reduced the VAT on petrol and Liz Truss proposes to drop the green levy.
+Of the two current candidates for the leadership of the party, Rishi Sunak reduced the VAT on petrol and Liz Truss proposes to drop the Green Levy.

 HOUNDING OF THE BBC.
 The BBC is almost universally respected as “the best in the World and the envy of the World” but the Tories are constantly sniping at it and threatening its financial independence.
 Funding has been cut by some 30% since 2010.
-The commercially funded public service broadcaster Channel 4 has also proved highly successful in providing investigative news and adventurous drama and is now under threat.
+The commercially funded public service broadcaster Channel 4 has also proved highly successful in providing investigative news and adventurous drama and is now also under threat.

-ACADAMISATION OF SCHOOLS. (ongoing since 2010).
+ACADEMISATION OF SCHOOLS. (ongoing since 2010).
 In practice, privatisation.
 Among other abuses, hectares of playing fields have been sold off for private profit.